 - Describe the clinical relevance and geographic distribution of Babesia, Zika virus and Dengue virus.

-- Describe assays available for testing blood products for Babesia, Zika virus and Dengue virus.
+- Describe approaches available for donor screening for Babesia, Zika virus and Dengue virus.

-- Recognize the impact on the US blood supply of screening and testing for emerging transfusion-transmitted pathogens.
+- Describe the impact on the US blood supply of screening and testing for emerging transfusion-transmitted pathogens.